christ-resurrected/gospel-tracts/tract_pocket_trifold.typ

     #see[Mat.24:14; Mark 1:14-15, 9:47; Luke 4:43; John 3:3-5]

     #emoji-heading(dx: -1mm, dy: -2mm, hd-w: 6fr, level: 2, faith.christ)[JESUS DIED AND ROSE FROM THE GRAVE]
     #v(-1mm) Jesus was crucified but God raised Him from the dead and seated Him at His right hand, proving Jesus is the Son of God.
-    Jesus gave His life as a ransom, to open our eyes, to turn us back to God, to free us from our self-
+Jesus gave His life as a ransom, to open our eyes, to turn us back to God, to free us from our
   ],
   [
-    ish ways.
+    selfish ways.
 This He suffered, hoping we would listen to Him and be changed into righteous people who *love* God and *do* His will.
-    #see[Matthew 12:39-40; Mrk.10:45, 12:29-31; John 12:32; Acts 26:18]
+    #see[Mat.12:39-40; Mk.
+12:29-31; John 12:32; Acts 26:18]

-    #emoji-heading(dx: -0mm, dy: -2mm, size: 25pt, level: 2, seedling)[FORGIVENESS AND NEW LIFE OFFERED TO ALL]
+    #emoji-heading(dx: -0mm, dy: -2mm, size: 25pt, level: 2, seedling)[ETERNAL LIFE OFFERED TO ALL WHO SUBMIT]
     #verse[John 14:6][Jesus said to him, *#quote[I am the way, the truth, and the life.
 No one comes to the Father except through Me.]<jesus>*]

     All who trust Jesus and *humbly submit* to His authority are forgiven by God.
 They are released from sin's captivity and receive the Holy Spirit, empowered for a supernatural life.
 This is a gift of God’s grace, but not something we can abuse.
 Scripture urges Christians to remain in the grace of God and warns them not to receive it in vain.
-    #see[Acts 5:32, 10:43, 13:38-39; Rom.11:22; 2-Cor.5:17, 6:1; Eph.2:8-10; Tit.2:11-14; Jude 1:4]
+    #see[Acts 5:32, 10:43, 13:38-39; Rom.11:22; 2-Cor.5:17, 6:1; Eph.2:8-10; Tit.2:11-14]
   ],
   [
     #image-heading(level: 2, "question-mark")[HOW MUST WE RESPOND \ TO THIS GOOD NEWS?] #v(-0.5mm)